P. L. Robertson

-Robertson also wrote a book (short title The Remedy, 1932) which suggested a strategy to end the Great Depression.
-It discussed topics including national debts, currencies, and the gold standard.
+Early life

+Robertson was born in 1879 in Seneca Township, Ontario, part of the historic Haldimand County, as one of six children to parents John and Annie (née Brown) Robertson, both of Scottish heritage.
+His father left the family to pursue the Gold Rush at the time, and died in 1886.

+Robertson's second cousin and adopted brother, Gordon MacKenzie, described in an interview with the Canadian Workshop magazine that Robertson was "always working on inventions", and would build models while living at his family farm.

+Invention of the Robertson Screwnail

-Robertson was born in 1879 in Seneca Township, Ontario (see historic townships of Haldimand County).
-As a salesman for a Philadelphia tool company in eastern Canadian sales territories, he was demonstrating tools one day when his straight-bladed screwdriver slipped and cut his hand (a common mishap with the straight slot design).
-This prompted him to design a different drive for screws that would slip less, leading to his square-socket drive.
-Robertson headed the Robertson Screw Company until his death in 1951.
+As a travelling salesman for a Philadelphia tool company, the North Brothers of Philadelphia, in eastern Canadian sales territories, he was demonstrating tools one day when his straight-bladed screwdriver slipped and cut his hand due to the straight slot design.
+This incident prompted Robertson to design a different drive for screws that would slip less, leading to his square-socket drive.
+He received his patent for the screw in 1909.

+He had originally established his company, the P.L.
+Robertson Manufacturing Company, in Hamilton, Ontario in 1907.
+Robertson then relocated the company to produce his screws in Milton, Ontario, the following year after the town had given a $10,000 loan for the factory's local establishment.
+The new location also provided incentives to Robertson's factory such as direct roads to the plant, reduced water rates, a sewage disposal system, and a railway siding.
+During the height of production, the factory had employed over 600 workers.

+The brand has been sold over the years, and the manufacturing for the present corporation (Robertson Inc.) is done in Jiaxing, Zhejiang, China; but the Milton, Ontario, building was still a head office for a long time before moving to nearby Burlington, Ontario.

 The Fisher Body company, which made the car bodies for the Ford Motor Company, was one of Robertson's first customers and used over 700 Robertson screws in its Model T car.
 Henry Ford, after finding that the screw saved him about 2 hours of work for each car, attempted to get an exclusive licence for the use and manufacture of the Robertson screw in the US.
 He was turned down by Robertson who felt it was not in his best interest and shortly after that, Ford found that Henry F. Phillips had invented another kind of socket screw and had no such reservations.
 Although the Robertson screw is most popular in Canada, it is used extensively in boat building because it tends not to slip and damage material, it can be used with one hand, and it is much easier to remove/replace after weathering.

+Investments

+Robertson also wrote a book, The Remedy in 1932, where his writing suggested a strategy to end the Great Depression.
+It discussed topics including national debts, currencies, and the gold standard.
+Robertson was interested in the value of gold, where by the 1950s, he had invested in gold mining companies, owning more than 70,000 shares across eight companies.